 This is undoudebtly one of our major risk factors since the financial and economic situation dictates the business environment in which the Company operates.
-Demand might be negatively affected and the results of the Company could be negatively impacted.
+Demand might be negatively affected and the results of the Company could be negatively impacted, despite the experience we have gained from management of similar situations in the past.